 Michael Klassen (MK): Brantford is fast becoming a hot spot for young buyers and families based on affordability.
 As we all know, the price of a detached home in the GTA has skyrocketed over the last few years and this leaves little options for young families and buyers.
 With an average price of detached homes at nearly $1 million in Toronto vs $406,453 in Brantford, it is a no-brainer for first-time buyers and young families.
 Let’s not forget the cost and pace of living are very attractive!

 Adding to the affordability factor is Brantford’s proximity to Hamilton, KW, London and the GTA.
-Brantford is perfectly located at the junction of Hwy 403 and Hwy 401, two of Canada’s busiest highways, making commuting to any of these cities very convenient.
+Brantford is perfectly located along Hwy 403 and is a short distance from Hwy 401, two of Canada’s busiest highways, making commuting to any of these cities very convenient.

 Brantford is also highly sought after for its superb options in post-secondary education.
 Did you know Brantford has campuses for Conestoga College, Nipissing University and Wilfrid Laurier University?
 With current enrollment at 3,100 students, the City of Brantford is working with these educational institutions to implement infrastructural changes required for substantial expansion, a housing need will be short to follow.